podgorskiy/DareBlopy/README.md

 * Virtual filesystem.
 Allows *mounting* of zip archives.

 ## What is the performance gain?
 Well, it depends a lot on a particular use-case.
 Let's consider several.
+All details of the benchmarks you can find in [run_benchmark.py](https://github.com/podgorskiy/DareBlopy/blob/master/run_benchmark.py).
+You can also run it on your machine and compare results to the ones reported here.

 #### Reading files to *bytes*
 **Python**'s **bytes** object can be a bit nasty.
 Generally speaking, you can not return from C/C++ land data as a **bytes** object without making a data copy.
 That's because memory for **bytes** object must be allocated as one chunk for both, the header and data itself.
 In **DareBlopy** this extra copy is eliminated, you can find details [here](https://github.com/pybind/pybind11/issues/1236).

 In this test scenario, we read 200 files, each of which ~30kb.
 Reading is done from local filesystem and from a **ZIP** archive.

+Reading files using **DareBlopy** is faster even when read from filesystem, but when read from **ZIP** it provides substantial improvement.

 <p align="center">
 <img src="test_utils/benchmark_reading_files.png"  width="600pt">
 </p>

-Reading files using **DareBlopy** is faster even when read from filesystem, but when read from **ZIP** it provides substantial improvement.
+#### Reading JPEGs to **numpy**'s *ndarray*
+This is where **DareBlopy**'s feature of direct readying to **numpy** array is demonstrated.
+When the file is read, it is decompressed directly to a preallocated numpy array, and all of that happens on C++ land while **GIL** is released.

+Note: here PIL v.7.0.0 is used, on Ubuntu 18.
+In my installation, it does not use **libjpeg-turbo**.

 <p align="center">
 <img src="test_utils/benchmark_reading_jpeg.png"  width="600pt">
 </p>

+It this case, difference between **ZIP**/filesystem is quite insignificant, but things change dramatically if filesystem is streamed over a network:

 <p align="center">
 <img src="test_utils/benchmark_reading_jpeg_nat.png"  width="600pt">
 </p>

+#### Reading TFRecords

 <p align="center">
 <img src="test_utils/benchmark_reading_tfrecords_comparion_to_tf.png"  width="600pt">